Home Info Koala (Bear) - Interesting Facts For Kids, Pictures, Habitat, Diet, Behavior

 Koala Habitat

 Koalas primarily inhabit open eucalyptus woodlands and forests.
-They are mostly found in the coastal regions of South Australia, Victoria, New South Wales, and Queensland.
+They are commonly found in the coastal areas of South Australia, Victoria, New South Wales, and Queensland.
 They live in climates spanning from cool temperate to tropical.
-Koalas living in semi-arid climates have preference for riparian habitats where they get easy access to water streams for cooling when it’s too hot.

 As a result of koala habitat fragmentation, reduction, destruction or overpopulation, they have been translocated since 1870s to offshore and coastal regions, like French and Kangaroo islands.
 Some koalas were also translocated to Quail Island among others.